circleci/circleci-docs/jekyll/_cci2/language-java.md

 If you’re in a rush, just copy the sample configuration below into a `.circleci/config.yml` in your project’s root directory and start building.

-Otherwise, we recommend reading our [walkthrough](#config-walkthrough) for a detailed explanation of our configuration.

 We're going to make a few assumptions here:

 * You are using [Maven](https://maven.apache.org/).